Norman Claxton: Other sports

 Aside from cricket, Claxton enjoyed a number of sports.
 He represented North Adelaide in both baseball and Australian rules football.
-He was a member of the North Adelaide Football Club teams that won the South Australian National Football League in 1900 and 1902, for whom he played as a half-back.
+He was a member of the North Adelaide Football Club teams that won the South Australian Football Association in 1900 and 1902, for whom he played as a half-back.
 He later became the founding president of the South Australian Baseball League between 1913 and 1929.
 In 1934, he established a tournament intended to promote regular contests between state baseball teams.
 The trophy, which he donated, is still awarded to the champions of the premier baseball competition in Australia.
 Despite his request that the shield should not bear his name, it became known as the Claxton Shield.
 He was an inaugural inductee into the Baseball Australia Hall of Fame in 2005.
 Before he turned 30, he had also enjoyed success in both athletics and hockey.
 He was also a prominent cyclist, and captained the North Adelaide Cycling Club from 1917 until his death.